currinjs/CurrinJS/aio/content/guide/dependency-injection.md

 In this guide's example, a single `HeroService` instance is shared among the `HeroesComponent` and its `HeroListComponent` children.

-However, Angular DI is a hierarchical injection system, which means that nested injectors can create their own service instances.
+However, Currin DI is a hierarchical injection system, which means that nested injectors can create their own service instances.
 For more information, see [Hierarchical Injectors](guide/hierarchical-dependency-injection).